 More specifically,we offer the following to professional and general readers:

 These books make up two series: (1) the New Chinese Classics, which are extended studies of some of the texts usually considered to represent the ancient heritage of China; and (2) the Ancient China in Context series, which deals with the following Age of the Philosophers.
 A survey volume (The Emergence of China) is developed by several closely related books, each based on a single text or school of thought, and exploring the late classical period from that point of view.
 The satellite volumes provide Chinese text for all translated selections, which gives them a second usefulness in language programs.
 Texts included represent the Dauists, the Confucians, the military theorists, and the antiwar Micians.
 For student and all other readers, they give an in-depth exposure to the classical world as seen from that point of view, more consistently than was possible in Emergence, where many threads of intellectual and political history are considered simultaneously.

 - The New Chinese Classics

 - Ancient China in Context

-These books present the history of early Christianity from the viewpoint of Alpha Christianity, the pre-Pauline form of doctrine and practice which seem to have been derived from Jesus' teachings during his life, and not based on later theories interpreting Jesus' death.
+These books present the history of early Christianity from the viewpoint of what we call Alpha Christianity, the pre-Pauline form of doctrine and practice which seems to have been derived from Jesus' teachings during his life, and was not based on later theories interpreting Jesus' death.
 The light shed by the contrast between Alpha and Beta or Pauline Christianity reveals much about the development of Christianity that was confused before.
-The volumes planned for this series are meant to deal with the major moments and interludes in that history, from the lifetime of Jesus to the reactionary reformulation of his historical persona in the Gospel of Matthew.
-The formative if also divisive figure of Paul is also explored.
+One striking result of these researches is that the doctrinal issues which principally divide Jews and Christians, and have done so since the late first century, are not original to Christianity, but represent later theological developments.
+The volumes planned for this series are meant to deal with the major moments and interludes in that history, from the lifetime of Jesus, to the disruptive influence of Paul, to the attempted peacemaking of Luke.

 1 Feb 2014 / Contact The Project / Exit to Home Page